irisnet/irismod/modules/farm/spec/02_messages.md

 ## MsgStake

-Any user can retrieve the staking `lpToken` through `MsgStake` and trigger the return of income.
+Any user can retrieve the staking `lpToken` through `MsgStake` and trigger the return of reward.

 ```go
 type MsgStake struct {